home-assistant/core/README.md

 A light control for controlling the Philips Hue lights.

 **LightTrigger**
-Turns lights on or off using supplied light control based on state of the sun and devices that are home.
+Turns lights on or off using a light control component based on state of the sun and devices that are home.
 Depends on: light control, track_sun, DeviceTracker
 Action:
  * Turns lights off when all devices leave home.
  * Turns lights on when a device is home while sun is setting.
  * Turns lights on when a device gets home after sun set.

-Listens for events `turn_light_on` and `turn_light_off`:
-Turn a or all lights on or off
+Registers services `light_control/turn_light_on` and `light_control/turn_light_off` to turn a or all lights on or off.

-Optional event_data:
+Optional service data:
   - `light_id` - only act on specific light.
 Else targets all.
   - `transition_seconds` - seconds to take to swithc to new state.

+**media_buttons**
+Registers services that will simulate key presses on the keyboard.
+It currently offers the following Buttons as a Service (BaaS): `keyboard/volume_up`, `keyboard/volume_down` and `keyboard/media_play_pause`
+This actor depends on: PyUserInput

 **file_downloader**
-Listen for `download_file` events to start downloading from the `url` specified in event_data.
+Registers service `downloader/download_file` that will download files.
+File to download is specified in the `url` field in the service data.

 **webbrowser**
-Listen for `browse_url` events and opens a browser with the `url` specified in event_data.
+Registers service `browser/browse_url` that opens `url` as specified in event_data in the system default browser.

 **chromecast**
+Registers three services to start playing YouTube video's on the ChromeCast.

-Listen for `chromecast.play_youtube_video` events and starts playing the specified video on the YouTube app on the ChromeCast.
-Specify video using `video` in event_data.
+Service `chromecast/play_youtube_video` starts playing the specified video on the YouTube app on the ChromeCast.
+Specify video using `video` in service_data.

-Also listens for `start_fireplace` and `start_epic_sax` events to play a pre-defined movie.

-**media_buttons**
-Listens for the events `keyboard.volume_up`, `keyboard.volume_down` and `keyboard.media_play_pause` to simulate the pressing of the appropriate media button.
-Depends on: PyUserInput
+Service `chromecast/start_fireplace` will start a YouTube movie simulating a fireplace and the `chromecast/start_epic_sax` service will start playing Epic Sax Guy 10h version.